nantoniazzi/techio-markdown-extension-proposal/README.md

 @[This is the label of my run command]({"command":"run.sh", stubs:["src/hello.js"]})

-which is quite ugly :)
+which is quite ugly and not understandable.

 ### New proposal